webmozart/key-value-store/README.md

 * Keys may be lost after shutdowns.
 * ...

 In another word, caches are *volatile*.
+This is not a problem, since the cached data is usually stored safely somewhere else.

 Key-value stores, on the other hand, are *persistent*.
-When you write a key to a key-value store today, you expect it to exist tomorrow.
+When you write a key to a key-value store, you expect it to be there until you delete it.
+It would be a disaster if data would silently disappear from a key-value store (or any other kind of database).

 Hence the two libraries fulfill two very different purposes, even if their interfaces and implementations are often similar.